 As well as setting National Indicators, the Act also requires Welsh Ministers to set National Milestones to assist in measuring whether progress is being made at a national level towards the achievement of the well-being goals.
-In July 2018 the Cabinet Secretary for Finance confirmed plans to consult later this year on the criteria for selecting milestones and on proposals for which Indicators might have related milestones.

 The report has been published in September to ensure it is as close as possible to the end of the preceding financial year, but after the publication of the National Survey for Wales which is the source for 14 of the national indicators.

 The data for the national indicators will be kept up to date as new datasets are published for those indicators.
 In September of each year we will publish an updated Well-being of Wales annual report containing updated narratives for each goal.